top of page

 Standing Together for a Better Future

-To unlock potential in autism through advocacy, research, and education.
+At MAKE A STAND 4 AUTISM, our mission is simple yet powerful: to unlock potential in autism through advocacy, research, and education.

 We believe every child with autism deserves the opportunity to reach their fullest potential, and that communication is a fundamental human right.